RuiZengDev/ruizengdev/README.md

 <hr/>

-- 🌐 &nbsp; Learning on webserver backend development and devops.
+- 🌐 &nbsp; I want to become an embedded engineer.

 - 🤖 &nbsp; Learning new technologies and developing solutions.

-- 🌱 &nbsp; Building a gitbook desktop app on my own.
+- 🌱 &nbsp; Planing build a gitbook desktop app on my own.

 <h3>Contact Information</h3>